shan501/Honey_Pot_Analysis/README.md

 These are the commands he ran after gaining access.
 ![](141commands.png)
 The attacker only ran 3 commands in total.The commands were also the same.Hive is a OS primiarly used for crypto mining.
-He tried to change the password of a random user.After that he ran two commands to kill processes.The two processes he killed] are responsible for the GUI interface for Linux.After that he ran the uname -a command which gave him information about the OS and the underlying hardware.
+He tried to change the password of the current OS.After that he ran two commands to kill processes.The two processes he killed] are responsible for the GUI interface for Linux.After that he ran the uname -a command which gave him information about the OS and the underlying hardware.